pamela-ballesteros/customer-risk-scoring-excel/README.md

-## Customer Risk Scoring Using Transaction Behavior (Excel-Based Analytics)
+## Customer Risk Scoring Using Transaction Behavior
 ## Executive Summary

-This project demonstrates how simple transaction behavior indicators can be combined into a transparent risk scoring framework to support customer prioritization for compliance reviews.
+This project explore how simple transaction behavior indicators can be combined into a clear and explainable risk scoring framework to support customer prioritization for compliance reviews.
 Using Excel and Python, I developed a weighted risk score based on transaction frequency, average transaction value, and jurisdiction exposure.
 The results show how a risk-based approach can help focus compliance resources on higher-risk customers while reducing unnecessary reviews.

 ## 1. Business Context